The 7 Best Jobscan Alternatives in 2026

 Weaknesses

 Verdict A strong pick if you want a transparent, low-cost ATS scanner without a subscription.
-Pair it with a separate tracker and interview tool to cover the full workflow.
+Its built-in tracker covers application organization; pair it with a dedicated interview tool if practice is a priority.

 Kickresume

-Best for: candidates who want AI writing tools with polished template options
+Best for: candidates who want writing assistance with polished template options

 Kickresume sits in an interesting middle ground.
-It offers AI-powered content generation, a cover letter builder, and a portfolio website builder that converts your resume into an online profile.
-At $19 per month, it costs less than half of Jobscan's monthly price.
+It offers writing assistance, a cover letter builder, and a portfolio website builder that converts your resume into an online profile.
+At $24 per month, it costs less than Jobscan.
 For candidates in creative or design-adjacent fields who want both ATS compatibility and polished visual presentation, it covers a lot of ground in one subscription.

 The ATS scoring is more basic than Jobscan or Uppl.ai, and it is not the right tool if your primary goal is maximizing keyword precision for corporate ATS systems.
-There is also no job tracker, no gap analysis, and no interview prep, so the workflow stops at the resume and cover letter.
+Kickresume now lists a free job-application tracker, but its core workflow still centers on resume and cover-letter creation rather than qualification-gap analysis or full interview practice.

 Strengths

-• AI writing tools included in the paid plan
+• Writing assistance included in the paid plan

 • Portfolio website builder is a genuine differentiator